IMO 2020 Part 2: Shipowners’ Perspective

 There are a number of factors that will be considered when a shipowner contemplates installation of exhaust scrubbing equipment versus use of compliant marine fuel or switching to alternatives fuels for any vessel.
 These factors include:

-- Structural compatability.
+- Structural compatibility.
 Is the vessel’s structural design compatible with the installation?
 Space to accommodate all the scrubbing equipment may not be available on some vessels.

 - Cost of the installation and operation of the equipment.
 The maritime industry is already financially challenged due to vessel oversupply and very low charter rates.
 Will the capital cost of scrubber installation (estimated at an average of $4-5 million) be recovered utilizing lower cost high-sulfur bunker fuel oil versus low-sulfur marine fuel?
 Coming on the heels of IMO’s ballast water management system requirement (nominally $2 million per vessel), the maritime industry faces difficult decisions.